SWIFTSIM/SWIFT/doc/RTD/source/FriendsOfFriends/parameter_description.rst

        min_group_size:                  256         # The minimum no. of particles required for a group.
        linking_length_ratio:            0.2         # Linking length in units of the main inter-particle separation.
        black_hole_seed_halo_mass_Msun:  1.5e10      # Minimal halo mass in which to seed a black hole (in solar masses).
+       dump_catalogue_when_seeding:     0           # (Optional) Write a FOF catalogue when seeding black holes.
+Defaults to 0 if unspecified.
        absolute_linking_length:         -1.         # (Optional) Absolute linking length (in internal units).
        group_id_default:                2147483647  # (Optional) Sets the group ID of particles in groups below the minimum size.
        group_id_offset:                 1           # (Optional) Sets the offset of group ID labelling.
 Defaults to 1 if unspecified.